sagemath/sagewiki_to_gh-2022-10-10/days67.md

 === When & Where ===

-Sage-Days 67 will be held in '''Montreal Convention center''' (Palais des congrès)  and /or at the UQAM during the 2015 !PyCon sprints '''April 13-16''', it is a satellite event to !PyCon which is organized as follows:
+Sage-Days 67 will be held in '''UQAM''' and '''Montreal Convention center''' (Palais des congrès)  during the 2015 !PyCon sprints '''April 13-16''', it is a satellite event to !PyCon which is organized as follows:

  * April 8-9 Tutorials
  * April 10-12 Main conference
  * April 13-16 !PyCon sprints / Sage Days 67

+All !PyCon related events will happen at the '''Montreal Convention center''' (Palais des congrès): [[https://us.pycon.org/2015/venue/]]

+The Sage Days talks will happen in UQAM:

+Pavillon Président-Kennedy
+201, Président-Kennedy,
+3rd floor, room PK-3605

+(the two locations are 10 minutes away by walk)

 === Registration ===